top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/15_imitation_learning.md

 ## Demo instructions {#demo-imitation-learning-run}

-Step 1: On duckiebot, checkout to the branch "tianlu-deep_imitation_learning".
+Step 1: On duckiebot, checkout to the branch "devel-super-learning-jan15".
 Of course, do git pull first.
-The branch will be merged into the master branch soon.
+Use 'catkin_make' to rebuild the src folder.

 Step 2: On duckiebot, in /DUCKIERTOWN_ROOT/ directory, run command: